MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-connectors.md

 Another factor that affects performance is the quality of the networking between the connectors, including:

-- **The online service**: Slow or high-latency connections to the Application Proxy service in Azure influence the connector performance.
+- **The online service**: Slow or high-latency connections to the application proxy service in Azure influence the connector performance.
 For the best performance, connect your organization to Azure with Express Route.
 Otherwise, have your networking team ensure that connections to Azure are handled as efficiently as possible.
 - **The backend applications**: In some cases, there are additional proxies between the connector and the backend applications that can slow or prevent connections.
 To troubleshoot this scenario, open a browser from the connector server and try to access the application.
 If you run the connectors in Azure but the applications are on-premises, the experience might not be what your users expect.
 - **The domain controllers**: If the connectors perform single sign-on (SSO) using Kerberos Constrained Delegation, they contact the domain controllers before sending the request to the backend.
 The connectors have a cache of Kerberos tickets, but in a busy environment the responsiveness of the domain controllers can affect performance.
 This issue is more common for connectors that run in Azure but communicate with domain controllers that are on-premises.